JustCris654/JustCris654/README.md

 ### Hi there 👋 I'm Cristian Scapin

-- 🌱 I’m currently learning c++ game development whit SFML, Vue and NestJS
+- 🌱 I’m currently learning rust 🦀 and looking into some more advanced C 🐭
 - 👯 I’m looking to collaborate on new exciting projects!
 - 💬 Ask me about anything related to computer science
 - 📫 My linkedin account: https://www.linkedin.com/in/cristian-scapin-9aa977212/